astoeckel/pydwdapi/README.md

 ./pydwdapi <DWD FTP USER> <DWD FTP PASSWORD> <HTTP PORT>
 ```
 Where the user name and password are your GDS-FTP account data.
 Note that the
 HTTP server will only listen on localhost.
-If you want to have the service
+If you intend to publish the service
-available on the internet or via HTTPS, I strongly consider using a reverse
-proxy such as *nginx*.
+on the internet or via HTTPS, you should consider using a reverse proxy such as *nginx*.

 You can now query the weather data from HTTP using the following URL:
 ```